YaredPena/Java_Calendar_CSC221_Project_2023/README.md

 Calendar made using the Eclipse IDE and Java.

-Developed by Charith Jayasekerage, Omar Dekureh and Yared Pena
+Developed by Charith Jayasekerage, Omar Dukureh and Yared Pena